Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Path Traversal

 Path Traversal aims to access files and directories stored outside the web root folder.
-By manipulating variables that reference files with “dot-dot-slash" (../) sequences and its variations, or by using absolute file paths, it may be possible to access arbitrary files and directories stored on a file system including application source code or configuration and critical system files.
+By manipulating variables that reference files with “dot-dot-slash" (../) sequences and its variations, or by using absolute file paths, an attacker may be able to access arbitrary files and directories stored on a file system, including application source code or configuration and critical system files.
 You should note that access to files is limited by system operational access control (such as locked or in-use files on the Microsoft Windows operating system).

 ---